mroughan/SurrealNumbers.jl/README.md

 current code isn't very clever in checking for this another place some work is needed.

-Note that although this is the way most texts define integers (because it is very simple), we could have a simple, consistent conversion for all dyadics (including the integers) is we extend the dyadic conversion to the case where $k=0$.
-I didn't do this to be consistent with the literature, and because it results in less "complex" representations, but it seems more appealing to me.

 Examples:

     julia> pf( convert(SurrealFinite, 1//2) )